 Dorgis make excellent family pets–and their adorable and unique look makes them eye-catching walking companions when you’re out and about.
 The diminutive breed is loving and loyal and enjoys being around small children.
 Although be warned: These are energetic dogs, and you’re going to need to commit to appropriate levels of exercise or live in a space with outdoor access.

-See below for all Dorgi facts and mixed dog breed characteristics!
+See below for all mixed dog breed traits and facts about Dorgis!

 Dorgi Mixed Dog Breed Pictures